netxms/netxms-doc/admin/installation.rst

 Java
 ----

-Java is needed for Desktop Management Console (nxmc) and for Web Management Console.
+Java Runtime Environment (JRE) is needed for Desktop Management Console (nxmc) and for Web Management Console.
 Supported Java version are 11 and 15.

+Since version 3.8 Desktop Management Console with bundled JRE is provided for Windows.

 Agent
 -----